tylertab/GITHUB-MCP-TICKET-AGENT-LIBRARY/README.md

 ## ☁️ Cloudflare Wrangler & GitHub Webhooks Integration

-TicketWatcher can also be deployed as a Cloudflare Worker using [Wrangler](https://developers.cloudflare.com/workers/wrangler/) to process GitHub webhooks in real-time, enabling ultra-fast automation without server hosting.
+TicketWatcher can also be deployed as a Cloudflare Worker using [Wrangler](https://developers.cloudflare.com/workers/wrangler/) to process GitHub webhooks in real-time, enabling fast automation without server hosting.

 ### How It Works